elamaran619/amazon-quicksight-user-guide/doc_source/create-a-database-data-set.md

 1. Confirm that the database credentials you plan to use have appropriate permissions as described in [Required Permissions for Database Credentials](required-permissions.md)\.

-1. Make sure you have configured the cluster or instance for Amazon QuickSight access by following the instructions in [Network and Database Configuration Requirements](configure-access.md)\.
+1. Make sure that you have configured the cluster or instance for Amazon QuickSight access by following the instructions in [Network and Database Configuration Requirements](configure-access.md)\.

 1. On the Amazon QuickSight start page, choose **Manage data**\.